dnp1204/daily-code-challenge/README.md

 ---

-## Problem 352 - Palantir
+## Problem 352 - Palantir [Difficulty: Easy]

-A typical American-style crossword puzzle grid is an N x N matrix with black and white squares, which obeys the following rules:
+A typical American-style crossword puzzle grid is an `N x N` matrix with black and white squares, which obeys the following rules:

 * Every white square must be part of an "across" word and a "down" word.
 * No word can be fewer than three letters long.